Universal value: Sociology

-Psychology and the search for universal values
+Psychology

 S. H. Schwartz, along with a number of psychology colleagues, has carried out empirical research investigating whether there are universal values, and what those values are.
 Schwartz defined 'values' as "conceptions of the desirable that influence the way people select action and evaluate events".
 He hypothesised that universal values would relate to three different types of human need: biological needs, social co-ordination needs, and needs related to the welfare and survival of groups.
 Schwartz's results from a series of studies that included surveys of more than 25,000 people in 44 countries with a wide range of different cultural types suggest that there are fifty-six specific universal values and ten types of universal value.
 Schwartz's ten types of universal value are: power, achievement, hedonism, stimulation, self-direction, universalism, benevolence, tradition, conformity, and security.
 Below are each of the value types, with the specific related values alongside: